andy-byers/CalicoDB/doc/design.md

 This is the value that is compared with the WAL's `flushed_lsn` to make sure the page is safe to write out.
 The `record_lsn` (also per page) is the last `page_lsn` value that we already have on disk.
 It is saved (in-memory only) when the page is first read into memory, and each time the page is written back.
-Then, the lowest `record_lsn` is tracked in the pager's `recovery_lsn`.
 The `recovery_lsn` represents the oldest WAL record that we still need.
+Each time the database file is synchronized, the `recovery_lsn` is updated to match the oldest `record_lsn` for a dirty cached page.
+Every change before this point must be safely on disk.
-It is reported back to the WAL intermittently so that obsolete segment files can be removed.
+Intermittently, the `recovery_lsn` is checked against the WAL segments to determine if any can be removed.
 Finally, the `checkpoint_lsn` is the LSN of the most-recent commit record (the special delta record mentioned in [WAL](#wal)).
 This value is saved in the database file header and is used to determine how the logical contents of the database should look.
+The database must ensure that there is always enough information in the WAL to revert to the most-recent checkpoint.